-Spotted: Whilst so far Solar stills have efficiently made drinking water available from unclean or salty sources, engineers at Virginia Tech have come up with an improved method.
-The engineers at Virginia Tech have created a tree-like solar still for water purification, that simulates the natural process of water moving up via roots and stems into leaves.
-Inspired by mangroves, the design takes on the form of a “synthetic tree”.
+Spotted: While solar stills can already produce drinking water from unclean or salty sources, engineers at Virginia Tech have come up with an improved method.
+The engineering team created a tree-like solar still for water purification, that simulates the natural process of water moving up via roots and stems into leaves.
+Inspired by mangroves, the design takes on the form of a ‘synthetic tree’.

-Unlike the majority of current devices, which rely on capillary action (in which liquid adheres to the borders of a small area and drags other molecules upwards due to the liquid’s internal cohesion) and do not scale very well, the new design is based on “transpiration”.
+The majority of current devices rely on a process capillary action, where liquid adheres to the borders of a small area and drags other molecules upwards due to the liquid’s internal cohesion.
+However, this process does not scale very well, and the new design is based on a different process called ‘transpiration’.

-Through transpiration, plants can effectively absorb water from their roots and transport it through their trunks until their branches.
-The mechanism relies on a suction effect, which is pulled up by the decreased water potential in the air surrounding the plant.
+Through transpiration, plants can effectively absorb water from their roots and transport it through their trunks to their branches.
+The mechanism relies on a suction effect, where water is pulled up by the decreased water potential in the air surrounding the plant.
 The water is then expelled through the leaves through vaporisation.

-Inspired by this natural process, the synthetic tree consists of 19 plastic tubes 6 cm high with a 3.175 mm diameter each.
+Inspired by this natural process, the synthetic tree consists of 19 plastic tubes 6 centimetres high with a 3.175 millimetre diameter each.
 As water goes up the tubes, it goes through a porous ceramic disk coated in graphite which has a leaf-like function and provides an evaporating surface.

-Studies carried out using the synthetic tree revealed that it could harvest three times more water than by only using a bulk water supply.
-Future work will involve testing the mechanisms with taller trees, adding more leaves, and using membranes to filter salt out of the water, said the engineers.
+Future work will involve testing the mechanisms with taller trees, adding more leaves, and using membranes to filter salt out of the water, the engineers explain.